Black Hole S-matrix for a scalar field: Asymptotic S-matrix for two-sided black holes

 This relation, as expected, is unitary.
 An important consequence of this relation is that the resulting matrix does not factorise

 as was originally anticipated \cite{tHooft:1996rdg}.
-Instead, it is more complicated in form; modes that try to exit the near horizon region can backscatter against the Regge-Wheeler potential.
+Instead, it is more complicated in form; modes that try to exit the near horizon region can backscatter against the Regge-Wheeler potential\footnote{A more detailed analysis of the behaviour of the effective potential in various regimes both at low and high frequency can be found in~\cite{Macedo:2013afa} and references within.}.
 Our result takes this backscattering into account, and we explore this further in Section \ref{ECHOES}.

 A manifestly visible feature of the near horizon scattering matrix \eqref{eqn:SMatrix2b} is that the diagonal elements are exponentially suppressed in energy.
 This prevents the high frequency modes from scattering back to the same exterior of the Penrose diagram\footnote{After the antipodal identification of section. \ref{Antipodal}, this would mean that high frequency modes prefer to emerge from the other side of the black hole.}.
 On the other hand low-energy modes are exponentially damped and cannot penetrate the Regge-Wheeler potential.
 These two effects conspire to ensure that highly energetic ingoing modes almost entirely pass from region $I$ to region $II$ while the low energy modes struggle to penetrate the Regge-Wheeler potential and almost entirely reflect back.
 This implies that the asymptotic scattering matrix \eqref{CompleteBogo} notwithstanding, as viewed from each exterior, the combined system predominantly behaves as if infalling boundary conditions were imposed near the horizon.
 This results in the expected quasi normal modes of the Schwarzschild black hole to leading order.
 This behaviour is corrected by exponentially small tails.
 As one traces their evolution back in time, Hawking modes in each exterior, are largely composed of modes that seem to emanate from the opposite exterior.